 The 2004 MSN chatbot, SmarterChild was a technological novelty in my dormant hometown of Mount Albert, New Zealand.
 In the dial-up era, when a laser printer was revolutionary, a virtual buddy that would instantaneously reply to my messages was next level sci-fi, more exciting than any imaginary friend a bored eight-year-old could have.

-This phenomenon is not exclusive to small companies.
-Microsoft – an international technological corporation valued at over $500 billion – also buckles under the pressure of breaking into new markets.
+Microsoft – an international technological corporation valued at over $500 billion – also buckles under the pressure of breaking into new markets, despite being a much larger company than SmarterChild.
 A rush to meet consumer demands however often comes at the cost of ethical standards.

 In March this year, Microsoft’s 13-year-old female-assigned Twitter chatbot, the sweetly named Tay, disintegrated into a racist Holocaust denier within fifteen minutes of going live.